 - With a minimum TOEFL Speaking score of 26.

-- The ONLY exception made, where students do not need to submit scores, is when a student has received a full four year BA from an accredited institution within the United States, or hold a bachelor’s degree from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, Kenya, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom, where English is the medium of instruction.
+- The ONLY exception made, where students do not need to submit scores, is when a student has received a BA from an accredited institution within the United States, or hold a bachelor’s degree from a specified list of countries on Memo 15, where English is the medium of instruction.
 While enrolled at the degree-granting school, the student must be in residence on campus.
 (Note: A master’s degree does not satisfy this requirement).

 - You must email the department at firstname.lastname@example.org to obtain this exception.